Top 10 Oktoberfest Beers

 By Bob Barnes

 Even if you can't make the trek to Munich, you can still enjoy some of the same beers being served across the Atlantic.
-In fact, three breweries featured here are among the six that are allowed to serve beer at the true Bavarian Oktoberfest.
+In fact, three breweries featured on GAYOT's Best Oktoberfest Beers are among the six that are allowed to serve beer at the true Bavarian Oktoberfest.

 The Oktoberfest style, also known as Märzen, was originally brewed around March (Märzen derives from März, the German word for March) before modern refrigeration, when brewing during the summer was problematic due to high temperatures that could result in bacterial infections.
 The beer was lagered (kept in cold storage) over the hotter months and brewed at a higher gravity (or alcohol content) to help it maintain stability against the summer heat.